70+ Proven Fundraising Event Ideas for Nonprofits

 - Sponsored, crafted or borrowed outfits and accessories

-- Catwalk space & venue (think outside the box)
+- Catwalk space and venue (think outside the box)

 - Model sign-up form